Yali-Fu/Yali-Fu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm currently pursuing my Master's degree in the School of Artificial Intelligence at Jilin University, where I conduct research under the guidance of Associate Professor Qi Wang.
-My research focuses on Artificial Intelligence (AI), particularly Machine Learning (ML) and Deep Learning (DL).
+My research focuses on Large Language Models (LLMs) and Graph Learning.

 ---